Super Bowl XLIII: Host selection process

+The vote was scheduled for a maximum of four rounds.
+A city receiving 3/4 of the votes would win outright.
+If no city received the necessary votes (24 of 32) during the first round, the last place vote-getter would be eliminated, and the process repeated.
+If the fourth round was reached, the vote would change to a simple majority (17 of 32).
+Houston was eliminated on the first ballot, and Miami was eliminated on the second.
+Neither Tampa nor Atlanta received enough votes in the third round, so the fourth round was decided by simple majority.
+Tampa won the vote, in what was described as a 'narrow' vote and an "upset".

+It would be the second Super Bowl at Raymond James Stadium, and the fourth overall in Tampa.
+After losing out, the city of Atlanta would not land the Super Bowl again for another ten years (LIII).
 In February 2008, the Tampa Bay Super Bowl Host Committee unveiled the Super Bowl XLIII logo, featuring an abstract representation of a football stadium, with blue and green colors representing the regional waterways and landscapes of Tampa Bay.
 Eight yards of playing field are shown, alluding to the game's status as the championship of the 2008 NFL season.
-In a tradition starting with the Super Bowl XL logo, two stars—one red, representing the AFC, and one blue, representing the NFC—are flanked on either side of the Super Bowl XLIII logo.
+In a tradition starting with the XL logo, two stars—one red, representing the AFC, and one blue, representing the NFC—are flanked on either side of the XLIII logo.
 The tagline for Super Bowl XLIII as well as the 2008 NFL season is "Believe In Now".

 Teams

 The seeds of Super Bowl XLIII can be traced back to the end of the 2006 season.
 After winning Super Bowl XL in 2005, the Pittsburgh Steelers fell to an 8–8 record the following year.
 At the end of 2006, Bill Cowher ended his 15-year tenure as their head coach, leaving with a 149–90–1 regular season record and a 12–9 record in the playoffs.
 Offensive coordinator Ken Whisenhunt and assistant head coach Russ Grimm were considered most likely to succeed Cowher in Pittsburgh.

-Without waiting to see if he would be hired by Pittsburgh, Whisenhunt accepted the head coaching job with the Arizona Cardinals, a team that at the time held the second-longest championship drought in U.S. sports (1947, with only the Chicago Cubs having a longer drought, winning their last championship in 1908) and had never advanced to the Super Bowl in their franchise history.
+Without waiting to see if he would be hired by the Steelers, Whisenhunt accepted the head coaching job with the Arizona Cardinals, a team that at the time held the second-longest championship drought in U.S. sports (1947, with only the Chicago Cubs having a longer drought, winning their last championship in 1908) and had never advanced to the Super Bowl in their franchise history.
 In the 60 years since their last national championship, the team had won just one playoff game (20–7 over the Dallas Cowboys in the 1998 NFC Wild Card Game).
 The Steelers then passed over Grimm and instead hired Minnesota Vikings defensive coordinator Mike Tomlin.
-Once Tomlin was hired by the Steelers, Grimm joined Whisenhunt in Arizona in the same position as assistant head coach as he had in Pittsburgh, and the two of them began to remodel the perennial losing club into a winner like the Steelers.
+Once Tomlin was hired by the Steelers, Grimm joined Whisenhunt with the Cardinals in the same position as assistant head coach as he had with the Steelers, and the two of them began to remodel the perennial losing club into a winner like the Steelers.